 Thus, they listen with distortion and work much harder to comprehend.
 They are unable to sort out, organize, and prioritize information.
 Eventually, they will lose their motivation since they cannot understand and become more and more discouraged.

 The key to good listening — one must be able to both tune in relevant information and filter out unnecessary noise to smoothly integrate sensory input.
 This is done by playing music (mainly Mozart and Gregorian Chant) when played through the TalksUp® device.
-This will cause the muscles of the ear to stretch to catch the higher frequencies and the relax during the lower frequency sounds.
+This will cause the muscles of the ear to stretch to catch the higher frequencies and to relax during the lower frequency sounds.

 Early diagnosis is key for us.
 Being able to provide interventions to address behavioural issues during the early childhood years is critical.
 This is because these are the years where the brain is significantly growing and comprehensively developing.
 In this way, we will be able to make huge impacts for the benefit of your child’s future at a critical stage of their lives.